TrenchBoot/documentation/README.md

 * [General Architecture](documentation/Architecture.md) - A top level overview of TrenchBoot
 * [Use Case Definition](documentation/UseCases.md) - A collection of example use cases
+* [Developers Guide](documentation/DevelopersGuide.md) - A developers guide that explains the internals of TrenchBoot